A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

+where we call the quantity $c$ as the condition number of the problem.
+It is also crucial to measure the $\ell_2$-norm of the gradient restricted on sparse directions, and we write

+Note that for convex programs, the above evaluated at a global optimum is zero.
+As will be clear, $\twonorm{\nabla_{3k+K} F(\bx)}$ reflects how close the iterates returned by HT-SVRG can be to the point $\bx$.
+For prevalent statistical models, it vanishes when there are sufficient samples.
+Related to this quantity, our analysis also involves

-where we recall that $\nu$ is the expansiveness factor given by Theorem~\ref{thm:key}, $\eta$ is the learning rate of the algorithm and $\omega$ is a universal constant that upper bounds the $\ell_2$ norm of the global optimum.
-Note that the values of $T$ and $\kappa$ do not depend on the iterates produced by HT-SVRG.
-Virtually, with an appropriate parameter setting, $\kappa$ scales as $T$ which will be clear below.
-Also note that the quantity $c$ is the condition number of the problem when restricted on sparse directions.
-However, we stress that it is {\em not} the global condition number, in that the RSS condition is imposed on each $f_i(\bx)$ rather than $F(\bx)$.
-For a particular stage $s$, we denote $\mathcal{I}^s = \{ i_1, i_2, \cdots, i_m \}$, i.e., the samples randomly chosen for updating the solution.
+where we recall that $\nu$ is the expansiveness factor given by Theorem~\ref{thm:key}, $\eta$ and $m$ are used in the algorithm and $\omega$ is a universal constant that upper bounds the $\ell_2$-norm of the signal we hope to estimate.
+Virtually, with an appropriate parameter setting, $Q(\bx)$ scales as $\twonorm{\nabla_{3k+K} F(\bx)}$ which will be clarified.
+For a particular stage $s$, we denote $\mathcal{I}^s := \{ i_1, i_2, \cdots, i_m \}$, i.e., the samples randomly chosen for updating the solution. \begin{theorem} Consider Algorithm~\ref{alg:all} and a $K$-sparse signal $\xhat$ of interest.
+Assume~\ref{as:rsc} and~\ref{as:rss}.
+Pick the step size $0 < \eta < 1/(4L)$.
+If $\nu < 4L/(4L-\alpha)$, then it holds that